jdmar3/jdmar3.github.io/research/index.md

 # Current Projects

+## Interfaces, Language, and Culture (Dissertation Project)

+My dissertation research investigates user interactions with online interfaces for survey instruments.
+Specifically, I am considering aspects of language direction and spatial agency bias as it affects the quality of data gathered in online surveys.
+In the context of this study, I conceive of online survey questionnaire response as a form disintermediated social exchange between researchers and research participants.
+Directionality of native language writing system is expected to have an effect on the way that survey respondents interact with scale items in instruments, which have an implicit directionality of their own (e.g., agree to disagree, positive to negative, etc.).
+This effect, combined with that of cultural orientations toward social desirability may help to explain noise in survey data from respondents who read and write in right-to-left (RTL) languages (Arabic, Persian, Urdu, Hebrew, etc.).
+Most of the research in survey instrument design happens in the context of English-langauge or other left-to-right language studies.
+This study is an attempt to provide greater understanding of how respondents from RTL language backgrounds interact with data collection and information exchange in the context of survey.

+I will be blogging about this project as it progresses.
+Please follow there.

 ## Digital Hegemony

 Carolyn Runyon and I have been working on a project to assess equity in digital humanities funding for cultural heritage projects over the last year.